brandur/sorg/content/drafts/microservices-and-the-monolith.md

 Since then, there's been a reaction in the other direction as people who've worked with these architectures have had time to see their blemishes in a stronger light.
-Complaints on Twitter are not unusual and material in support of the monolith is being published more frequently.
+Complaints on Twitter are not unusual, and material in support of the monolith is being published more frequently.

 Indeed building a product based off of microservices